The Gang's Still in Ireland: Plot

 Dee (Kaitlin Olson) wakes up in an Irish pub named "Patty's Pub" with the Gang, realizing that she will be late for her role.
 She then goes outside and is angry to find that she is in the Irish countryside.

-Charlie (Charlie Day) wants to find out more about Shelley Kelly, discovering that he is deemed the town's "Cheesemonger".
+Charlie (Charlie Day) wants to find out more about Shelley Kelly, discovering that he is the town's "Cheesemonger".
 He and Frank (Danny DeVito) visit Shelley (Colm Meaney), who is much older than Charlie imagined and shares many of his traits.
 Shelley recognizes Charlie as his pen pal, and states he is not his brother, he is actually his father.
 It's revealed that Charlie's illiteracy was in part due to writing letters in Irish to his father.

-Dee and Dennis (Glenn Howerton) visit an estate agency in order to find a valuable castle.
+Dee and Dennis (Glenn Howerton) visit an estate agency in order to find a castle.
 Dennis's constant coughing prevents him from dealing with the realtor and Dee is the one who talks.
-When they visit a potential castle, which is in ruins and is the place to multiple atrocities committed through the years.
-Dee is horrified but Dennis is happy with buying the property.
-That night, Dee hears Dennis talking to "the castle" and is then attacked by Dennis with an ax.
+When they arrive at the castle, they find it is in ruins and is a place where multiple atrocities were recently committed.
+Dee is horrified, but Dennis is happy with the property.
+That night, Dee hears Dennis talking to "the castle" and is then attacked by Dennis with an axe.
 Meanwhile, Mac (Rob McElhenney) decides to join the priesthood as he is still questioning his true identity.
 He attempts to avoid the handsome priests as he feels this will distract him.

-Charlie, Frank and Shelley go to a pub to celebrate their discovery, although the bar patrons all state they slept with Charlie's mother.
+Charlie, Frank and Shelley go to a pub to celebrate their discovery, where some of the bar's male patrons state they also "loved" Charlie's mother.
 They stay at Shelley's house, where he offers a bedroom for Charlie and a cot for Frank.
-Frank's shock humor does not seem to cause fun to Charlie anymore, who goes to his bedroom.
-The episode ends with a dejected Frank sitting alone in the cot.
+Frank's shock humor does not seem to cause amusement to Charlie anymore, who goes in to the bedroom.
+The episode ends with a dejected Frank sitting alone on the cot.